Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 Different populations may also prefer different plants across their range depending on what is available locally.

-As larvae, these types of moths in Oklahoma often appear velvety black with yellow heads, either hung together in clusters when resting or crawling along leaves looking for food sources or hiding places from potential predators.
+As larvae, these types of moths in Oklahoma often appear velvety black with yellow heads.
+They are either hung together in clusters when resting or crawl along leaves looking for food sources or hiding places from potential predators.

 10. Moon Seeds Moth

-Plusiodonta Compressipalpis, commonly known as the moonseed moth, is a moth native to Oklahoma.
+Plusiodonta Compressipalpis, commonly known as the moonseed moth, is native to Oklahoma.

-It has a wingspan ranging from 24-36 millimeters and usually has a white body with reticulated patterns of black, brown, and yellow markings on the wings.
+Its wingspan ranges from 24 to 36 millimeters.
+It usually has a white body with reticulated patterns of black, brown, and yellow markings on the wings.

 The antennae of these types of moths in Oklahoma also have a distinctive pattern resembling that of a crescent moon.
 In addition, males tend to be smaller than females.

-The moonseed moths are active during the warm weather months in Oklahoma, typically from late April to mid-October and corresponding with their larvae’s activity period.
+The moonseed moths are active during the warm weather months in Oklahoma, typically from late April to mid-October, corresponding with their larvae’s activity period.

 As part of their diet preference, these moths feed mainly on the pollen from hackberry trees and often group together around particular flowers for sustenance.

-Adult specimens are attracted to lights and therefore can often be found resting against windowsills or porch lightbulbs after dusk in urban areas as seen in Oklahoma City.
+Adult specimens are attracted to lights and can often be found resting against windowsills or porch lightbulbs after dusk in urban areas such as Oklahoma City.

 11. White-Lined Sphinx Moth

-The white-lined sphinx moth (Hyles lineata) is a species of insect native to Oklahoma.
+The white-lined sphinx moth (Hyles lineata) is an insect native to Oklahoma.

-These long-bodied types of moths in Oklahoma with uniquely patterned wings – streaks of black and yellow stripes on their forewings – can reach up to 4 inches long, with a wingspan of about 4.5 to 5.5 inches.
+These long-bodied moths in Oklahoma have uniquely patterned wings—streaks of black and yellow stripes on their forewings—and can reach up to 4 inches long, with a wingspan of about 4.5 to 5.5 inches.

 The species is largely nocturnal, coming out at night for food and mating opportunities; they are most active from May to September when the weather is warm enough for them to be active.